japila-books/spark-sql-internals/docs/expressions/Generator.md

 | Description

 | [[elementSchema]] `elementSchema`
-| link:spark-sql-StructType.adoc[Schema] of the elements to be generated
+| spark-sql-StructType.md[Schema] of the elements to be generated

 | [[eval]] `eval`
 |